 Twaite shad (Alosa fallax) is found in Scandinavian waters in the Bay of Biscay and the Mediterranean as well as Ireland and Britain (King et al., 2011).
 Adults who live in the sea and estuaries feed on shrimp during the spawning run which occurs from May to June (King et al., 2011).
 Anecdotal reports have suggested that spawns aggregate in large noisy schools at night at the top of tidal waters in the Barrow and Suir.
 After spawning, adults move down to lower reaches of the estuary and then move to the open sea (King et al., 2011).
 The young spend the first year in estuarine waters.
 Sub-adults have previously been recorded in the Barrow and Suir (King and Roche, 2008), and in Munster King and Linnane, 2004).
-Threats to the species include: eutrophic waters in estuaries, bycatch as a result of Lor inspection purposes only any other solving the converted for a commercial fishing and barriers in rivers impeding segregation and leading to hybridization (King et al., 2011).
+Threats to the species include: eutrophic waters in estuaries, bycatch as a result of commercial fishing and barriers in rivers impeding segregation and leading to hybridization (King et al., 2011).